jjdblast/ml-1/nn_theano/README.md

 # nn_theano

-Theano is good, but I'm not quite comfortable with Pylearn2, so trying to write a easily configurable neural net library.
+Theano is good, but I'm not quite comfortable with Pylearn2, so trying to write an easily configurable neural net library.

 Here are some simple examples using nn_theano, more details can be found in [test.py](test.py).